 This operation is performed under general anesthesia and takes about an hour.
 In most cases, the patient is discharged a day after the surgery, but recovery lasts for at least a month.

 Laparotomy (open surgery)

 If the pregnancy is in the second trimester and the size of the fetus is more than four centimeters, the risk of fallopian tube rupture is very high, and the mother's life might be in danger.
 At this time, the most suitable treatment is open surgery or laparotomy.
-In this method, the surgeon opens the abdomen under general anesthesia and removes the fetus and other damaged tissues, such as the fallopian tubes.
+The surgeon opens the abdomen under general anesthesia and removes the fetus and other damaged tissues, such as the fallopian tubes.

-It is noteworthy that after surgical treatment of ectopic pregnancy: it is necessary to get plenty of rest, have a balanced diet rich in fibre, keep incisions clean to prevent infection, not lift and push heavy objects, stay hydrated, and, more importantly, avoid having sex for a few weeks.
+It is noteworthy that after surgical treatment of ectopic pregnancy, it is necessary to get plenty of rest, have a balanced diet rich in fiber, keep incisions clean to prevent infection, not lift and push heavy objects, stay hydrated, and, more importantly, avoid having sex for a few weeks.

 Also, you may experience light bleeding for a few weeks after the regular operation, but if the bleeding is severe or you have had blood clot discharges, you should see your doctor as soon as possible.

 The chance of having a successful pregnancy after an ectopic pregnancy is almost 60% to 65%, depending on the cause of the first ectopic pregnancy, the treatment used, and the condition of the fallopian tubes.
 Statistics show that more than 60% of women who experienced extrauterine pregnancy will have a normal pregnancy 18 months after recovery.

 Most physicians recommend that if methotrexate was injected during the ectopic pregnancy, the couple should postpone the pregnancy until the next three months.
 This drug can alter the metabolism and affect the gametes.
 During this time, the woman's physical condition will improve, and she will be mentally ready for the subsequent pregnancy.